Italy Heaven: Plan your dream holiday in Italy

-Ponte di Calatrava, photographed 22nd August 2007 Until the nineteenth century, there was only one bridge over the Grand Canal: the Rialto.
+Until the nineteenth century, there was only one bridge over the Grand Canal: the Rialto.
 Efficiency drives then saw the erection of two more bridges (replaced in the 1930s) at useful crossing places.
-The Ponte degli Scalzi at the northern end of the Grand Canal serves the town's road terminus and railway station, and the Accademia crosses the canal's southern bend.
+The Ponte degli Scalzi at the northern end of the Grand Canal serves the town’s road terminus and railway station, and the Accademia crosses the canal’s southern bend.

 Controversy and stages of development

-It has been a controversial project from the start; criticised as an expensive and unnecessary vanity project.
-As the project's timescale stretched and it went overbudget, residents' grumbles grew louder.
+It was a controversial project from the start; criticised as an expensive and unnecessary vanity project.
+As the project’s timescale stretched and it went overbudget, residents’ grumbles grew louder.
 Many felt there were better areas to spend public funds on, such as housing.
 Some disliked the modern styling, finding it too anachronistic.
-Public relations hit a low point when it was revealed that there was no provision for disabled access (the council had to promise to add lifts).
+Public relations hit a low point when it was revealed that there was no provision for disabled access (the council had to promise to add ‘pod’ lifts).
 However, there is also a part of the population that welcomes innovation in principle, laments the absence of modern architecture in the city, and feels civic pride in this new landmark.

 There were times when it seemed unlikely that the bridge would ever be finished, but a flurry of activity in summer 2007 saw the bridge components make an appearance in Venice.
 To reach the bridge site from their starting point on the mainland, they had to traverse the whole length of the Grand Canal - a nervous business, with tight bends and three historic bridges to negotiate.
 The canal was closed overnight, and locals took their places to watch history.
 As the barges squeezed under the Rialto ahead of schedule, with startling efficiency, some applauded, some sang the Venetian anthem, and others held protest banners aloft.